Skip to content

 2. scripts/content-types.ts - Configuration for different content types

-Main Script (scripts/new-content.ts)
+Main script (scripts/new-content.ts)

 Here’s the core of the implementation.
 It handles both CLI arguments (for speed) and interactive prompts (for when I’m feeling lazy):